No Longer Following the Textbook

 June 27, 2018 | Express Scripts

-Johnna H. is the Director of Pharma Contracting on the Contract Strategy team and is responsible for the oversight of our proposal and contracting processes with Specialty Pharmaceutical Manufacturers.
+Johnna H. is the director of pharma contracting responsible for the oversight of our proposal and contracting processes with Specialty Pharmaceutical Manufacturers.

-Part of the mission of the EXPRESSions, Express Scripts’ LGBTQ+ Employee Resource Group, is to foster an environment where everyone feels comfortable bringing their whole self to work, feeling secure, respected and accepted.
+Part of the mission of the EXPRESSions, Express Scripts’ LGBTQ+ Employee Resource Group, is to foster an environment where everyone feels comfortable bringing their whole self to work and feels secure, respected, and accepted.
 A large part of me wants to simply blend in as just another woman and not share my story.
 However, if it helps someone else be true to their self and raises awareness of transgender issues, then being “out” is worth it.

 Since starting this new chapter, I have experienced feelings that I have never felt before.
 When I described them to my wife, she said that these are feelings of peace and calmness.
 I am glad I am no longer living a textbook life, and I cannot imagine it any other way.« Hemophilia Then and Now: A Look at How Far We’ve Come| Honor Flight: What an Honor! »